Q: How many people are you accepting in the Skip Yowell Future Leadership Academy?

 Q: What is my time commitment?

 A: You will be required to complete roughly 30 to 40 hours of online learning and a final group project in addition to monthly mentor calls.
-Candidates must also be present at a spring four-day retreat as well as (part of) both OR shows.
+Candidates must also be present at a spring retreat as well as (part of) Outdoor Retailer + Snow Show in January and Outdoor Retailer Summer Market in June.
 The commitment is very manageable with a full-time job, but will require focus and commitment to make the most of this opportunity.